 Learn exactly what probiotics are, how they may help keep us healthy, and what to look for when choosing probiotics for kids.

 Probiotics for Kids

 Probiotics are basically “good” bacteria that, when taken as a supplement or in foods like yogurt, may help keep kids guts and digestive tracts healthy and working well.
 (And also help them recover from bouts with upset tummies, particularly after a course of antibiotics.)
 Over the last few years, the supplement market has been flooded by options, many of which make all sorts of bold health claims, so here’s what you need to know about how probiotics work and whether your child may benefit from one.

 TIP: Always check in with your child’s pediatrician when considering a supplement or vitamin for your kids.

 Probiotics for Toddlers

 Constipation, diarrhea, upset tummy.
 If you’ve got a toddler who is prone to stomach issues (raising hand) you know how awful it can be.
 That’s one of the reasons probiotics‚ or supplements that include healthy bacteria—have gotten so popular.
 Our kids (and our own!) guts are made up of a microbiome of different bacteria that may play a role in both digestive and overall health.

-Since our guts have both good and bacteria in them, sometimes the balance can get thrown off by things like illness, an infection, or even antibiotics and taking a probiotic can help restore order and make your kids feel better.
+Since our guts have both good and bacteria in them, sometimes the balance can get thrown off by things like illness, an infection, or even antibiotics.

 What You Need to Know

-Most kids don’t need a probiotic supplement, and can likely boost their gut health through eating a balanced diet that includes natural probiotics like yogurt, kefir, drinkable yogurt, and other cultured foods like sauerkraut and kimchi.
+Most kids don’t need a probiotic supplement, and we can offer foods that naturally include probiotics like yogurt, kefir, drinkable yogurt, and other cultured foods like sauerkraut and kimchi.
 (Look for “live cultures” on the label.)